logv/superfluous/README.md

 superfluous
 ===========

-*superfluous* is a node.js app & component server. at its core, it deals with how the server & client communicate in today's modern app environment.
+*superfluous* is a node.js app & component server. at its core, it deals with how the server & client communicate in the modern app environment.

-there are two major parts of communication during the app cycle.
+there are two major pieces of communication during the app life cycle.
 The initial delivery, and subsequent interactions. superfluous connects the two :-D

 ## Quick Start